-(a) All or a portion of the money of the estate be deposited in a bank in this state or in a trust company or be invested in an account in an insured savings and loan association or in shares in an insured credit union, subject to withdrawal only upon authorization of the court.

-(b) All of a portion of the personal property of the estate be deposited with a trust company, subject to withdrawal only upon authorization of the court.
+- (a) All or a portion of the money of the estate be deposited in a bank in this state or in a trust company or be invested in an account in an insured savings and loan association in this state or in shares in an insured credit union in this state, subject to withdrawal only upon authorization of the court. - (b) All or a portion of the personal property of the estate be deposited with a trust company, subject to withdrawal only upon authorization of the court.